3DOM-FBK/deep-image-matching/docs/index.md

 | -------------------------------------------------- | ------------------------------------------------------ |
 | <img src='./assets/temple_rsift.gif' height="165"> | <img src='./assets/temple_superglue.gif' height="165"> |

 Multivew matcher for SfM software.
 Support both deep-learning based and hand-crafted local features and matchers and export keypoints and matches directly in a COLMAP database or to Agisoft Metashape by importing the reconstruction in Bundler format.
-It supports both CLI and GUI.
+Now, it supports both OpenMVG and MicMac.
 Feel free to collaborate!

+While `dev` branch is more frequently updated, `master` is the default more stable branch and is updated from `dev` less frequently.
+If you are looking for the newest developments, please switch to `dev`.

 **Please, note that `deep-image-matching` is under active development** and it is still in an experimental stage.
 If you find any bug, please open an issue.

 Key features:

-- [x] Multiview
+- Multiview
-- [x] Large format images
+- Large format images
-- [x] SOTA deep-learning and hand-crafted features
+- SOTA deep-learning and hand-crafted features
-- [x] Full compatibility with COLMAP
-- [x] Support for image rotations
+- Support for image rotations
-- [x] Compatibility with Agisoft Metashape (only on Linux and MacOS by using pycolmap)
+- Compatibility with several SfM software
-- [x] Support image retrieval with deep-learning local features
+- Support image retrieval with deep-learning local features

 | Supported Extractors               | Supported Matchers                                        |
 | ---------------------------------- | --------------------------------------------------------- |